gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 ### The bigger the interface, the weaker the abstraction

-The concept behind an Interface is to allow re-usability by abstracting an object's behaviour into a simple contract.
+The concept behind an Interface is to allow re-usability by abstracting an object's behavior into a simple contract.
 Although, it is not exclusive to Go, it has been widely adopted by Go programmers because of the fact that Go interfaces generally tend to be small.
 Often times, limited on one or two methods.

 I recently published [uilive](https://github.com/gosuri/uilive), a library for updating terminal output in real-time.
 To write, the user sends an array of bytes to writer's `Write([]byte)` method.
 Since the uilive's [Writer](https://godoc.org/github.com/gosuri/uilive#Writer.Write) implements io.Writer's [Write](https://golang.org/pkg/io/#Writer) method, the user can send this writer to any object that accepts `io.Writer`, like [fmt.Fprintf](https://golang.org/pkg/fmt/#Fprintf).